nickdesaulniers/nickdesaulniers.github.com/source/_posts/2015-02-22-public-key-crypto-code-example.markdown

 and [ISPs](https://www.youtube.com/watch?v=fpbOEoRrHyU) do,
 web developers are going to have to start boning up on their crypto knowledge.

-What are your recommendations for crrectly learning crypto?
+What are your recommendations for correctly learning crypto?
 Leave me some thoughts in the comments below.